dhabersack/islovely.co/_firetips/2020-06-29-switch-statement-to-lookup-object.md

 ---
 title: "Switch statement to lookup object"
-tags: ["JavaScript", "conditionals", "switch-case", "objects", "lookup objects", "clean code", "readability", "DRY"]
+tags: ["JavaScript", "readability"]
 ---
 Some switch-statements can be replaced with lookup-tables in JavaScript.
-If a switch immediately returns values, this pattern achieves the same in fewer lines of code.
+If every `case` immediately returns a value, this pattern achieves the same in fewer lines of code.

 ```js
 // 👎 switching through the values to return a number requires a lot of code